 Another major retailer, Elgiganten, also set new records with over one million visitors last night.

-Guerilla marketing on Black Friday #3: Cards Against Humanity
+Guerilla marketing on Black Friday Number 3: Cards Against Humanity

-They've since followed that up with a series of eccentric initiatives usually emphasising the general pointlessness of the event including selling boxes of 'bullshit' (genuine sterilised bull faeces as featured in the below video), asking for donations to dig a pointless hole in the ground that was subsequently refilled after the event, and last year launching their own potato snack called Prongles.
+They've since followed that up with a series of eccentric initiatives usually emphasising the general pointlessness of the event, including selling boxes of 'bullshit' (genuine sterilized bull faces as featured in the below video), asking for donations to dig a pointless hole in the ground that was subsequently refilled after the event, and last year launching their own potato snack called Prongles.